 UNISON wants to see an integrated comprehensive education system.
 However, in recent years the government has been undermining schools linked to local authorities and focused on getting schools to convert to becoming academies.
 Several thousand former maintained schools have now become academies, including the majority of secondary schools.
-After a strong campaign by UNISON and […]
+Whilst opposing the forced academy programme we […]

 Funding cuts have led to courses being closed, redundancies in schools, colleges and universities and a worse education for children and young people.

 UNISON wants to see proper resources for a world-class education system.

 Education support staff in schools, universities and colleges have seen their living standards fall in recent years and many earn less than the living wage.

 Shared services are when one or more employers set up new organisations to make service delivery cheaper.
 Often a new shared service will mean job losses, cuts in terms and conditions, and outsourcing.
 Find out what you can do if you are affected by shared service arrangements.